December 3, 2020

 Lisa Berry Edwards

-WASHINGTON, D.C. – The Prevent Cancer Foundation® applauds congressional leaders for the introduction of The Multi-Cancer Early Detection Screening Coverage Act, which will usher in a new era in our pursuit to prevent cancer.
+WASHINGTON, D.C. – The Prevent Cancer Foundation® applauds congressional leaders for the introduction of the Medicare Multi-Cancer Early Detection Screening Coverage Act of 2021, which will usher in a new era in our pursuit to prevent cancer.
 H.R.
 8845 sponsored by U.S. Reps.
 Terri Sewell (AL-07), Jodey Arrington (TX-19), Raul Ruiz (CA-36), and Richard Hudson (NC-08) will provide seniors with access to emerging innovations that may enable the detection of multiple cancers from a simple blood sample.

 “Finding cancer early is one of the surest ways to beat it,” said Carolyn Aldigé, Founder and CEO of the Prevent Cancer Foundation.
 “At Prevent Cancer Foundation, we’re focused on expanding access to routine and recommended screenings and ensuring patients and their health care providers benefit from the latest innovations to detect cancer earlier.
 Multi-cancer early detection tests are a medical advance that can dramatically increase our cancer screening capabilities.”

 Current screening for breast, cervical, colorectal, lung and prostate cancers is vital in reducing the burden of cancer.
 Finding cancer early, before it has spread to other parts of the body, increases the likelihood treatment will be successful, lowers the cost of treatment and improves quality of life for patients and their caregivers.
 But today we have recommended screenings for only a few of the more than 200 cancers, leaving most cancers undetected until symptoms appear in later stages.